uccser/cs-field-guide/text/en/curriculum-guides/ncea/level-3/complexity-tractability-TSP.md

 - *Practical Application:* Solving the Cray Pot Problem (or another problem based on the Travelling Salesperson Problem)

 {panel type="jargon-buster" summary="What is meant by 'Heuristics'?"}
-Note that the term heuristics means “rules of thumb”, and that this should not be confused with the heuristics covered in Human Computer Interaction.
+Note that the term heuristics means "rules of thumb", and that this should not be confused with the heuristics covered in Human Computer Interaction.

 In HCI, they are also rules of thumb (for making interfaces usable).
-The heuristics in this context are “rules of thumb” for solving the algorithmic problems encountered in complexity and tractability; a heuristic isn't guaranteed to give the best possible solution, but usually will give a fairly good result.
+The heuristics in this context are "rules of thumb" for solving the algorithmic problems encountered in complexity and tractability; a heuristic isn't guaranteed to give the best possible solution, but usually will give a fairly good result.
 {panel end}

 In summary, to satisfy the standard you might do the following: